How To Remember Dreams

 There are many reasons why would one want to remember own dreams – from mere curiosity to getting in contact with own subconsciousness.
 Whatever the reason is, basic technique is the same.
 It takes a bit of discipline, patience, common sense and some knowledge about the dreams.
-A Pencil and a notebook as well.
+A pen and a notebook as well.

-The way our brain works while we are dreaming is significantly different from the way it works while we are awake.
+The way our brains work while we are dreaming is significantly different from the way they work while we are awake.
 After waking there is a period we’re going from one state to the other.
 Trick is to stay in that in-between zone as long as needed so we can still access the dream but also write it down.

 What do you need to remember dreams

 a dream – Obviously, you need something to remember.
 If you sleep you have dreams.
-Maybe you think you don’t dream at all but they are there, it’s just you not remembering them. with a bit of work, that can be changed.
+Maybe you think you don’t dream at all but they are there, it’s just you are not remembering them.
+With a bit of work, that can be changed.
 Have in mind that a good, healthy sleep is easier to work with.

 a notebook – Also called the dream diary.
 It is dedicated for your dreams and your dreams only.
 This is not a place to write or draw anything else.
 Be sure to start each dream on a new clean page.
 You don’t want your eyes to jump on previous dream.
 Good idea is to have a bookmark left there before going to sleep.
 Keep dates but write them after you wrote the whole dream.
 Also, you’d probably want a notebook with firm covers.
 They are much more convenient to write in bed.

 a pencil – Something that writes easily, doesn’t spill ink around and write in different positions.
-Not all pencils are suitable for writing in bed.
+Not all pens are suitable for writing in bed.
 Keep both the notebook and pen close to bed, so you can get them “with half of your brain” and with your eyes still closed, right after waking up.